JawwadAhmadDev/uToken/README.md

 - Fee will be deducted at time time of wrapping.

+### Reward System

+**_Description:_** Upon start of each time period, a winner will be selected which will receive all the reward collected in previous non-collected time periods.

+**_Procedure_**

+- There will be specific time period to collect reward for each time period.
+- Each detail will be shown on the UI regarding collectable assets.
+- User have to click within reward time limit on the button.
+- Smart contract will transfer all the reward collected within previous un-collected time periods.

 ### Whitelist Mechanism

 **Definition:** Whitelist users dosn't need to enter password or to perform a transaction from UI for transferring funds.